sc3/cook-convictions/slides/story-youth.md

 Caveat: This is different to the total number of convictions, since we are picking specific groupings.

-{bar graph with one extra layer of detail}
+### Violent convictions by age

+<div class="chart" id="violent-convictions-by-age-chart"></div>

+### Drug convictions by age

+<div class="chart" id="drug-convictions-by-age-chart"></div>

-Even among young people, 18 year olds are the most likely to committ crimes, with 94-year-olds seemingly the least likely.
+Even among young people, 18 year olds are the most likely to commit crimes, with 94-year-olds seemingly the least likely.

 {Remove the age buckets, and show index crime convictions year-by-year.}